The Way of Being

-1. Of psyche or mind and culture—characteristics: identity-inner, mode of being in itself and the world-intrinsic, process-transforming, necessity-essential, and ultimacy-ultimate.
+1. Of psyche-mind and culture—characteristics: identity-inner, mode of being-intrinsic, process-transforming, necessity-essential, and ultimacy-ultimate.

-2. Of nature, society, and civilization—identity-outer, mode of being in itself and the world--instrumental, process-sustaining, necessity-contingent, and ultimacy-immediate.
+2. Of nature and society-civilization—characteristics: identity-outer, mode of being-instrumental and technological, process-sustaining, necessity-contingent, and ultimacy-immediate.

-3. Of the universal and unknown—the join of the characterizations and beyond—the realm of the concrete to abstract metaphysics.
+3. Of the universal-unknown—join of the characterizations and beyond—the realm of the concrete to abstract metaphysics.